 My 2022 New Year’s resolution is to leave 2021 behind, but most importantly, to leave my house!
 And 2022 might just be the year that my FOE (fear of everything) gets resolved.
 I want my FOMO back!

 I want to wish my readers a happy, healthy, and safe New Year.

-And I hope that 2022 brings you wellness, equality, and political peace.
+And I also hope that 2022 brings you wellness, equality, and political peace.